SM U-21 (Germany): North Sea operations

 On 5 September 1914, U-21 encountered the British scout cruiser off the Isle of May.
 Hersing had surfaced his U-boat to recharge his batteries when a lookout spotted smoke from Pathfinders funnels on the horizon.
 U-21 submerged to make an attack, but Pathfinder turned away on her patrol line; U-21 could not hope to keep up with the cruiser while submerged, so Hersing broke off the chase and resumed recharging his batteries.
 Shortly thereafter, Pathfinder reversed course again and headed back toward U-21.
-Hersing manoeuvred into an attack position and fired a single torpedo, which hit Pathfinder just aft of her conning tower.
+Hersing maneuvered into an attack position and fired a single torpedo, which hit Pathfinder just aft of her conning tower.
 The torpedo detonated one of the cruiser's magazines, which destroyed the ship in a large explosion.
 The British were able to lower only a single lifeboat before Pathfinder sank.
 Other survivors were found clinging to wreckage by torpedo boats that rushed to the scene.
 Pathfinder was the first warship to be sunk by a modern submarine.
 A total of 261 sailors were killed in the attack.